fbpx

 • One-third of online activity is spent watching videos, according to the Wordstream blog.

-• By 2020, video will make up 80 percent of all consumer internet traffic, according to the Cisco Visual Networking Index.
+• By 2023, it is estimated that video content will make up 80 percent of all consumer internet traffic, according to the Cisco Visual Networking Index.

 • 59 percent of executives said they’d rather watch a video than read text according to the Wordstream blog.